-Radiation therapy is a local treatment that focuses on killing cancer cells and reducing the size of tumors.
+Radiation therapy is a treatment that is done to kill cancer cells and reduce the size of tumors.
 Both normal cells and tumor cells within the treated area can be damaged during radiation.
 Normal cells, such as skin cells and mucous membranes, can repair themselves when treatment is over.
 Damaged tumor cells cannot repair themselves.

-You will have radiation treatments 5 days a week, Monday through Friday, until the desired dose is reached.
+You will have radiation treatments 5 days a week, weekdays, until we reach the desired dose.
 It is important to come for all of your treatments.

-General Side Effects
+Common Side Effects

-The most common side effects of radiation to the abdomen are:
+The most common side effects of radiation to the abdomen (belly) are:

-- Nausea, upset stomach
+- Nausea and upset stomach

 - Diarrhea

-- Stomach and swallowing discomfort
+- Stomach irritation

+- Pain when you swallow

 - Fatigue

-- Difficulty with urination
+- Problems urinating

 - Skin reactions